ziachap/helix/README.md

 # Helix
-A library for implementing NeuroEvolution of Augmenting Topologies
+A library for implementing experiments around NeuroEvolution of Augmenting Topologies.

+This library extends basic NEAT functionality by allowing for the more complex neuronal dynamics.